Transair Sweden TSA (TB)

 In 1965 the airline started to operate the Douglas DC-7B .
-Nine second handed aircrafts were purchased
+Nine seconhand aircrafts were purchased from Eastern Airlines

 But the propeller era was almost over.
-The DC-7s were now less profitable than other jet aircrafts on the
+The DC-7s were now less profitable than other jetaircrafts on the market, such as

 Boeing 727-134, SE-DDA at Sturup Intl.
 Airport Malmö, Sweden